jossmac/react-scrolllock/README.md

     return (
       <div>
         ...
-        // lock children will be wrapped by TouchScrollable
+        // lock children will be wrapped by `TouchScrollable`
         <ScrollLock>
           <ElementWithOverflowScroll>...</ElementWithOverflowScroll>
         </ScrollLock>

-        // or, if you're app structure doesn't allow the above
+        // or, if you're app structure doesn't allow the above, use `TouchScrollable` directly
         <ScrollLock />
         <TouchScrollable>
           <ElementWithOverflowScroll>...</ElementWithOverflowScroll>